 Finding the photos she wants to re-create is where it all begins.
 Or rather, usually a photo finds her.
 "It's either a picture that really strikes me visually or ... a picture that speaks about the person, or has some gesture that I want to re-create in that person — that I think I can bring back to life.
 It's quite instant when I fall in love with a picture."

-Werning actually has little photography background, save for the blurry photo she took of her brother at age 10 (and re-created last year).
+Werning actually only began photographing within the past few years, save for the blurry photo she took of her brother at age 10 (and re-created last year).
 Her love of photography is probably more accurately described as a love of old photos.
 The inspiration for this series was an ordinary, blurry photo of a woman that, for whatever reason, intrigued Werning.
 Now, she receives dozens of requests from around the world each day; total strangers seem more than willing to share their stories, and invite Werning into their lives.
 And she's more than willing to accept.

 There is, of course, some mystery as to how an artist can afford to travel the world, surfing couches, meeting strangers, taking everyone along on her time-travel adventure.
 She lives simply, luckily able to borrow money for the time being ... hoping that one day, it will pay back.
 For now, she's able to be in it for the fun.
 "I enjoy seeing the person dressed like that, posing. ...
 It just makes me laugh.
 That is the motivation."